YXGuan/disinfection_robot/README.md

 # disinfection_robot

-* Philosophy
+* Philosophy (leadership statement)
+- Community engagement based engineering --> intensively focus on product and service
+- Open source & open hardware --> a platform for anyone to learn about robotics and connect with people
+- Be open to new ideas and critiques

-* Robot architechture
+* Disinfection Robot architechture
 1. Communication
 - WIFI+Bluetooth connection between raspberry pi and any mobile devices using NodeRed
 - Serial communication between Pi and Arduino Uno